web-deps/odom/docs/quick-start.md

 ### Inserting Data

-Let us add a title attribute to our button and set its value using Acom.
+Let us add a title attribute to our button and set its value using Odom.
 Modify the code as follows:

 ```js
 // Code before